-A) Fully-funded collection bills: They are the bills in which the customer owns the entire amount of the goods, and the steps of which are as follows: (see illustrative diagram No. (9))
+A) Fully-funded collection bills: They are the bills in which the customer owns the entire amount of the goods, and the steps of which are as follows:

 - The seller (overseas supplier) enters into a contract with the buyer (bank's customer) to export a certain commodity, and the customer undertakes to pay the price.
-Both parties agree on the shipment and insurance mechanism, etc. - 2.
-The supplier sends the documents of the goods to the bank without its knowledge, and the bank has the option to accept or turn down the documents. - 3.
+Both parties agree on the shipment and insurance mechanism, etc. - The supplier sends the documents of the goods to the bank without its knowledge, and the bank has the option to accept or turn down the documents. - 3.
 Upon consent, the bank notifies the customer of the arrival of the documents. - 4.
-The customer agrees to the documents sent to him containing the details of the goods. - The correspondent bank is notified of the need to advise the exporter of the correspondent bank's consent, and the bank pays the amount of the goods to the correspondent bank. - The correspondent bank notifies the importer of its acceptance, and the bank is accordingly paid the amount. - 7.
-The customer pays the full amount of the goods to the bank. - 8.
-The bank charges the customer fees or commissions.
+The customer agrees to the documents sent to him containing the details of the goods. - The correspondent bank is notified of the need to advise the exporter of the correspondent bank's consent, and the bank pays the amount of the goods to the correspondent bank. - 6.
+The correspondent bank notifies the importer of its acceptance, and the bank is accordingly paid the amount.